Ray Ray (album): Title and packaging

 The album was titled as a reference to his mother's nickname for him, also a childhood name.
 Its cover artwork was inspired by the blaxploitation films of the 1970s.
 It shows Saadiq dressed in a vintage cornflower blue suit, knicker pants, and lime green argyle socks, while leaning on a white 1967 Mercury Cougar.

 Release

 Ray Ray was released by Pookie Entertainment on October 5, 2004, in the United States.
 That same year, two singles were released in promotion of the album: "Chic Like You" and "I Want You Back".
-The album debuted at number 86 on the U.S. Billboard 200 chart in the week of October 23.
+The album debuted at number 86 on the US Billboard 200 chart in the week of October 23.
 It was the album's only appearance on the chart.
 Ray Ray also spent eight weeks on the Billboard Top R&B/Hip-Hop Albums, on which it peaked at number 18.
-It eventually went out of print in the U.S. In France, the album charted for two weeks and reached number 145.
+It eventually went out of print in the US In France, the album charted for two weeks and reached number 145.